Riham-Otman/image-retrieval/README.md

-# CSCI 4141 – Assignment 2: Image Retrieval with Vector Database
+# Image Retrieval with Vector Database

-This repository contains my solution for Assignment 2 of CSCI 4141 (Information Retrieval), completed in May 2025.
  The goal of this project is to build an image retrieval system capable of finding visually similar images from a database using feature extraction and vector search techniques.

 ## 📚 Project Overview